Bird In The Hand Inn

-Bird In The Hand Inn is a heritage-listed inn at 87 Eldon Street, Pitt Town, City of Hawkesbury, New South Wales, Australia.
+Bird In The Hand Inn is a heritage-listed inn at 87 Eldon Street, Pitt Town, New South Wales, an outer suburb of Sydney Australia.
 It is also known as the Maid of Australia Inn, It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The original Bird in Hand Inn was built opposite the current location in Bathurst Street in 1825.
 It was originally known as the Bird in the Hand, with Daniel Smallwood as the first licensee.
 George Buckridge took over the license soon after but following his death in 1843, the license went to Elizabeth.
 The 1827 and later 1841 detailed surveys of Pitt Town show the present site of the inn as vacant land, evidencing that the present building was constructed sometime after 1841 and likely in the late 1840s.
 Buckridge was succeeded by Richard Mawson in the 1850s.
 Mawson renamed the inn the Maid of Australia in the same era.
 It retained the Maid of Australia name until its closure in 1896 when it became a general store.
 It was restored in 1986 and by 1987, works were complete.

 It reopened as a hotel under its original name that same year.
 Most recently, a gaming room was added to the eastern end of the hotel in 2020.